-Indeed, humankind appears to be at a turning point where we recognize that
+In less picturesque words, humankind appears to be at a turning point where we recognize

-- we understand the microscopic fundamentals of all operationally relevant aspects of our world sufficiently well,
+- that we understand the microscopic fundamentals of all operationally relevant aspects of our world sufficiently well,

-- the bigger, macroscopic picture does not emerge easily out of the microscopic one and its deduction poses fundamentally new and exceedingly difficult challenges, and
+- that the larger picture does not naturally emerge out of that microscopic understanding but that it poses fundamentally new and exceedingly difficult challenges, and

 The following perspectives aim at a deeper appreciation of the hierarchically complex, inherently connected, and incredibly dense reality of our world.
-A reality that was created by an autonomous unfolding that emerged from the coevolution of life and its non-living environment.
-That unfolding continues and reaches out towards a possible new layer through humankind’s cultural evolution.
+A reality that was created by an autonomous unfolding that emerged from the coevolution of life and its non-living environment, an unfolding that continues and reaches out towards a possible new layer through humankind’s cultural evolution.

 infection – protection [April 18, 2020] It may just be the flu, or a severe disease as COVID-19, in any case and beyond their immediate impact, they open a deep view on evolution, including that of our own culture, and they push it forward.